sipablorhuam/Dynatrace-Generic-Execution-Plugin/README.md

 This Plugin allows you to specify configure these additional metrics within the `plugin.json` file alongside with the command line to invoke and a regular expression that extracts the timeseries data from the output delivered by this command.
 There is however no need to modify the Python Code of the Plugin, unless you would like to extend it with additional functionality.

+This project is meant to be a template for situations where there already exists an executable command, that is able to gather data in an easier fashion than implementing that functionality within Python completely.
+It's nevertheless in general advisable to find ways to query for the same data from within Python without having to invoke an external process - most apparent reason for that is a better chance to perform error handling properly.

 ## Installation
 OneAgent Plugins need to get installed both, on you Tenant and on the host(s) they are supposed to collect data for - mainly for security reasons.
 NO third party code is getting executed by your OneAgent unless your Tenant and your Agent agree on the authenticity of your plugin.
 This is why you need to install, in addition to your Tenant, on selected Hosts, that have OneAgent running and are supposed to execute your Plugin.